bgrabitmap/bgracontrolsfx/README.md

 The control that contains the OpenGL window.
 Put all the controls in top of this control to get hardware acceleration.

 # TFXMaterialButton
 A button with Material Design look, with shadow, rounded borders, text with shadow and "ripple effect".
+Ported from BGRA Controls.

+# TFXProgressBar
+A progress bar ported from BGRA Controls.

+# TFXRadialProgressBar
+A progress bar ported from BGRA Controls.